Modular forms via invariant theory: Acknowledgements

 \subsection{Examples from multi-invariants}

+As the above suggests we can also apply invariant theory for a tuple of binary forms.
+The invariant theory for the diagonal action of ${\rm GL}(2)$ on a direct sum $V_{m_1}\oplus \cdots \oplus V_{m_s}$ provides a plethora of invariants.

-As indicated above, we may take the invariant $I=(F,G)_r$ for $F,G \in V_r$ and apply it to a pair of modular forms $(f,g)$.
-We find by applying the substitution of Theorem \ref{thm} to both pairs $(F,f)$ and $(G,g)$ that
+We may take the invariant $I=(F,G)_r$ for $F,G \in V_r$ and apply it to a pair of modular forms $(f,g)$.
+By associating a binary form $F$ to $f$ and a binary form $G$ to $g$ we can apply multi-invariants and we find by applying the substitution of Theorem \ref{thm} to both pairs $(F,f)$ and $(G,g)$ that

 We recover in a transparent way the relation between Rankin-Cohen brackets and transvectants.
 This relation was apparently first observed by Zagier \cite[p.\ 74]{Zagier1994}, and there is an extensive literature on this relation, see for example~\cite{Olver}.